 In February 2020, the Governor of the state of Washington declared a state of emergency in response to the spread of a deadly new virus.
-In the week following the declaration, precautionary measures to slow the spread of the virus have been ordered.
-These measures include closing schools, colleges and universities, cancelling public events, prohibiting public and private gatherings, and requiring people to stay home unless they are leaving for an essential function.
+Precautionary measures to slow the spread of the virus continued throughout 2021.
+These measures included limitations on business operations, public events, gatherings, travel, and in-person interactions.